-criminal proceedings.225 The only exceptions to the applicability in criminal cases are grand-jury proceedings and "miscellaneous proceedings" such as extradition or rendition; issuing an arrest warrant, criminal summons, or search warrant; a preliminary examination in a criminal case; sentencing; granting or revoking probation or supervised release; and considering whether to release on bail or otherwise.226 Far more criminal cases end up being tried, and the nature of criminal practice necessarily involves frequent challenges to admissibility and less formal discovery pathways to resolution of authenticity, such as civil requests for admission.
+issuing an arrest warrant, criminal summons, or search warrant; a preliminary examination in a criminal case; sentencing; granting or revoking probation or supervised release; and considering whether to release on bail or otherwise.
+Far more criminal cases end up being tried, and the nature of criminal practice necessarily involves frequent challenges to admissibility and less formal discovery pathways to resolution of authenticity, such as civil requests for admission.
 Thus, criminal cases should be included in legal research on admissibility issues for civil cases.
-Criminal cases are creating authority on admissibility of social media,227 digital security camera ESI,228 text messaging,229 emojis,230 and other forms of ESI.
+Criminal cases are creating authority on admissibility of social media, 227 digital security camera ESI, 228 text messaging, 229 emoji, 230 and other forms of ESI.

 State court criminal cases may provide helpful or persuasive authority on specific issues of admissibility.
-For example, authentication of a Facebook video may be accomplished under Rule 901(b)(3) (comparison with an authenticated specimen by an expert witness or the trier of fact) and 901(b)(4) (appearance, contents, substance, internal patterns, or other distinctive characteristics of the item, taken together with all the circumstances).
+For example, authentication of a Facebook video may be accomplished under Rule 901(b)(3) (comparison with an authenticated specimen by an expert witness or the trier of fact) and 901(b)(4) (appearance,